 No matter the reason, an online writing course might be just the thing to help you.

-These are writing courses that you can take from the comfort of your own couch.
-That means no sitting in a stuffy classroom, or paying exorbitant fees for college tuition.
+These are writing courses you can take from the comfort of your own home.
+There is no sitting in a stuffy classroom or paying exorbitant fees for college tuition.

-There are TONS of different writing courses out there though.
+But beware: There are TONS of different writing courses out there.
 They cover the gamut of genres, formats, and approaches.
-How are you going to choose the one that’s right for you?
+How do you choose the right one for you?

 Luckily, I’m here to help.